agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

 The type checker enters compile-time mode when

-- checking erased arguments to a constructor or function,
+- checking erased arguments to a constructor, function or module application,
-- checking the body of an erased definition,
+- checking the body of an erased definition (including an erased module application),
 - checking the body of a clause that matches (in a non-erased position) on a constructor that was originally defined as erased (it does not suffice for the constructor to be currently treated as